Directions to the Tori

 Recreation Room

 Discover the origins of the red earth dyes and paints that are part of the national identity of Finland.
 From the wooden colored buildings that serve more than simply vibrant hues, to dyed fibers, fabrics, and costumes, the naturally derived iconic red color comes from the minerals in Finland.
 Learn more about the color, its uses, even in a modern environmental protest action in the capital Helsinki.
 This workshop will culminate in the creation of traditional paints and inks and a piece of Art from the pigment.
-There is a $5 participation fee.
-Limited to 20

 2:45pm-3:30pm